Expert Ratings For Eaton Corp | Benzinga

 |0

-This current average has increased by 5.3% from the previous average price target of $167.38.
+This average price target has increased by 4.15% over the past month.

 Ratings come from analysts, or specialists within banking and financial systems that report for specific stocks or defined sectors (typically once per quarter for each stock).
 Analysts usually derive their information from company conference calls and meetings, financial statements, and conversations with important insiders to reach their decisions.